01 of 28

 20 of 28

-How to Stencil a Tile Floor
+Stencil a Cool Pattern on a Tile Floor

 Blogger, Lindsay Aratari from Aratari at Home, despised the green tiles covering the floor in her small entryway.
 Unfortunately, replacing them was not within her budget.
 So she gave them a face-lift with chalk paint.
 It is a decorative paint that will adhere to most clean surfaces.
 She created the pattern with a reusable stencil called August by Cutting Edge Stencils.